rmngp/apidocs/source/includes/_errors.md

 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The requested resource has been removed from our servers 418 | I'm a teapot
 429 | Too Many Requests -- You're requesting too many resources!
-Slown down!
+Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
+503 | Service Unavailable -- We're temporarily off-line for maintenance.
 Please try again later.